brysgo/graphql-gun/README.md

 {
   fish: {
     red: {
-      name: // the name you set on the red fish
+      name: 'Frank' // the name you set on the red fish },
-    },
     blue: {
-      _chain: // reference to gun chain at blue node
+      _chain: <Gun.chain> // reference to gun chain at blue node },
+    friends: [
+      { name: 'Dori', favoriteColor: 'blue' },
+      { name: 'Martin', favoriteColor: 'orange' },
+      { name: 'Nemo', favoriteColor: 'gold' }
+    ]
   }
 }
-}
 ```

-Take a look at the test, it is pretty simple so far.
+Take a look at the tests to learn more.